-At December 31, 2012, the Company had five Directors, each of whom also served as a director of Pizza Pizza GP.
+At December 31, 2013, the Company had five Directors, each of whom also served as a director of Pizza Pizza GP.
 Directors are appointed at each annual meeting of Shareholders to hold office for a term expiring at the close of the next annual meeting.
-The Directors must be "independent" of PPL as defined in National Instrument 52-110 - Audit Committees.